Avg. Base Salary (GBP)

-The average salary for a Sonographer is £34,782.
+The average salary for a Sonographer is £36,700

 A sonographer, or diagnostic medical sonographer, uses ultrasound equipment to view the inside of the human body and assist physicians in making diagnoses.
 Typically, a physician issues a medical order for an ultrasound, which the sonographer carries out using special ultrasound equipment to produce diagnostic images.
-During image collection, the sonographer applies a clear gel on the skin in the area to be examined.
-The sonographer then uses a small piece of equipment called a transducer to t…Read more

 - Operate and adjust ultrasound and other equipment to obtain diagnostic images.

 - Complete paperwork and route tasks and images to appropriate staff.

 - Maintain equipment and follow safety regulations.

 - Interpret and add electronic notes to diagnostic images.